nfms4redd/portal/doc/portal/description.rst

 Layers Pane
 ===========

-The layers pane shows all the map layers available in the portal, organized in a three-levels structure.
+The layers pane shows all the map layers available in the portal, organized in a three-level structure.
 The first level it's thematic areas which the layers belongs to.
 On the example below they are:

 * Base layers
 * Administrative areas